-P failure-divergence-refines Q means (P failure-refines Q) and (the divergences of P are also divergences of Q).
+P failure-divergence-refines Q means (P failure-refines\ Q) and (the divergences of P are also divergences of Q).
 Now, if Q is a specification with no divergences (which would be usual), then the implementation (P) also has no divergences.

-Note: a divergent state is unstable but may recover to a stable state.
-However, stable states reached via divergent ones are not considered as candidates for failures in this failure-refinement sub-clause of failure-divergence-refinement.
-Under failure-divergence semantics, a divergent state is considered so dangerous that further consideration of process behaviour is not worth pursuing.
+\ a divergent state is unstable but may recover to a stable state.
+However, under failure-divergence semantics, a divergent state is considered so dangerous that further consideration of process behaviour is not worth pursuing - i.e. a process in a divergent state, and in all subsequent states, refuses everything.